StrongResearch/isc-demos/README.md

  Lastly you will find a subdirectory called `tb` which contains tensorboard event logs.
 Refer to the `train.py` file to understand where and how these event logs are created.

- Returning to the command line, you can launch a tensorboard instance to track the training and performance metrics of the experiment with the following command.
+You can launch a tensorboard instance to track the training and performance metrics of the experiment with the following command (**Note:** for this you will need to be accessing the ISC from an IDE such as VSCode which can handle automatic port-forwarding).

  ```bash
  tensorboard --logdir <Output Path from ISC Experiments table>